Oboý

-Oboý (Обой) is a small settlement in Bereket District, Balkan Province in western Turkmenistan.
+Oboý is a village in Bereket District, Balkan Province, Turkmenistan.
+As of 2022, it had a population of 1,890 people.

 Overview

 The settlement is located 35 km south-west of Bereket, the capital of Bereket District.
 Oboy is located near Kyurendag Ridge which is the most western foothills of the Kopetdag Mountains.
 The highest point of Kyurendag ridge is 968 m.

-The climate in the village is largely affected by Karakum Desert.
+The climate in the village is largely affected by the Karakum Desert.

 Oboý Railway Station

 Bereket Railway Station (Oboý demirýol menzili) is the small railway station located 2 km from Oboy settlement.
 It was built in 2014.
-The station is operated by the Türkmendemirýollary.

-Oboý Station is one of the railways stations located on the North-South Transnational Railway (Russia - Kazakhstan - Turkmenistan - Iran - Persian Gulf.
+Operated by the Türkmendemirýollary, Oboý Station is located on the North-South Transnational Railway (Russia - Kazakhstan - Turkmenistan - Iran - Persian Gulf.

+Rural Council

+The village is the seat of a rural council (geňeşlik) including six villages: